Trader Joe's

-Trader Joe's is an American chain of grocery stores headquartered in Monrovia, California.
-The chain has 560 stores across the United States.
+Trader Joe's is an American grocery store chain headquartered in Monrovia, California, with 608 locations across the US.

 The first Trader Joe's store was opened in 1967 by founder Joe Coulombe in Pasadena, California.
-The chain was owned by German entrepreneur Theo Albrecht from 1979 until his death in 2010, when ownership passed to his heirs.
-The company has offices in Monrovia and Boston, Massachusetts.
+Theo Albrecht, the co-founder of Aldi, bought the chain in 1979.
+Today, ownership of Trader Joe's is structured so Aldi Nord is a sister company, with both directly belonging to three foundations (Markus-Stiftung, Jacobus-Stiftung and Lukas-Stiftung) of the Albrecht family.
+The company has offices in Monrovia, California and Boston, Massachusetts.